Medical expert of the article

 Symptoms of herpetic esophagitis

-Symptoms of herpetic esophagitis are similar to those of banal catarrhal esophagitis and are accompanied by symptoms of a common herpetic infection (sudden onset, chills, fever, sometimes convulsions).
-After 24-48 hours the severity of these phenomena is significantly reduced or they completely disappear.
-In return, there are local signs of herpetic lesions on the skin, mucous membrane of the pharynx and esophagus.
-The last in clinical manifestations is dominated by pain during passage of the food lump through the esophagus, dysphagia, sometimes belching mucus with an admixture of blood.
+The symptoms of herpetic esophagitis are similar to those of common catarrhal esophagitis and are accompanied by symptoms of a general herpetic infection (sudden onset, chills, fever, sometimes convulsions).
+After 24-48 hours, the severity of these phenomena is significantly reduced or they disappear completely.
+Instead, local signs of herpetic lesions appear on the skin, mucous membrane of the pharynx and esophagus.
+The latter dominate in clinical manifestations - pain when the food bolus passes through the esophagus, dysphagia, sometimes belching mucus with an admixture of blood.

 Where does it hurt?